-Two hour meeting – it’s a research debrief on a massive piece of consumer and category research.
+Two-hour meeting – it’s research debrief on a massive piece of consumer and category research.
 We questioned 20 research groups around Australia on the dark spirits category.
-I went to as many of them as I could but a fair chunk we watched as livestreams.
+I went to as many of them as I could but a fair chunk we watched as live streams.
 This research will inform a lot of our strategy, so we need the two hours and fire questions at the researcher and our Insights team as they take us through the work.
-There’s some pieces we already knew as a gut feel, but there’s some strong new insights that will change our portfolio strategy as we plan for the next 3 years.
+There are some pieces we already knew as a gut feel, but there are some strong new insights that will change our portfolio strategy as we plan for the next 3 years.

 I get the final email out the door and pack up, print off my beer vouchers for some Melbourne Bitter on the way.
 Should be home before 7.